Teach your Sales Team to Solve Their Own Problems-- So You Don't Have To

 ***Enhanced Video Script ***

 Your approach may not always be the best for that given situation, and it doesn't teach the rep to solve their own problems for the times when you, as a manager, aren't there.

 You might be tempted to tell them precisely what to do or suggest several options.
 Or worse yet, you might even jump in and offer to call the stakeholder for them.
-Well, a different option would be to help the rep help themselves.
+A different option would be to help the rep help themselves.

 The technique I want to introduce is called SBAR.
-So, SBAR was first developed in the military, specifically for the nuclear power industry.
+SBAR was first developed in the military, specifically for the nuclear power industry.
 It was then used widely in aviation and health care.
-And it's been widely adopted across several different organizations.
 It's become the standard approach for managing problems in a high-intensity environment.
 The primary purpose was to alleviate communication issues that arise from differences in communication styles.
 And it provides a simple framework for discussing issues and it encourages the individual to take ownership of the solution.

 What does SBAR stand for?

-Don't accept the "I don't know" as an answer.
-Encourage them to use their judgment, make assumptions, make recommendations.
-You don't have to agree or even take the recommendations, but at least, it's a starting point.
+Don't accept "I don't know" as an answer.
+Encourage them to use their judgment, make assumptions, and make recommendations.
+You don't have to agree or even take the recommendations, but it's a starting point.

 Help them realize that just by thinking through the process, they’ll have started to solve the problem.
 And often, your reps will come to you with great ideas on their own.
 Resist the urge.
 Don't do the thinking for them.

-Here’s an example.
-The situation, what’s the problem? [rep] "Well, the client won't call me back." [manager] "Great, tell me the background.
+Manager: "Great, tell me the background.
 What happened up until now?"

-[rep] "You know, I had several good conversations, and then I sent them a proposal, and now, they're not responding to my email or phone call.
+Sales Rep: "You know, I had several good conversations, and then I sent them a proposal, and now, they're not responding to my email or phone call.
 I've had six different emails that they haven't responded to."

 Manager: "Okay.
 So now that we understand and we have the assessment, what recommendations do you recommend?
 What do you suggest we do moving forward?"

-[rep] "Well, I might ask them to share their timeline for making the decision, or I can ask them that this is still a priority, or when they like to kick off the project, maybe I can get an introduction to their boss, and their boss will make the decision.
-I can send them some information or something of value to get back on the radar screen." [manager] "So any of these might be good options.
-Which one do you suggest?"
+Sales Rep: "Well, I might ask them to share their timeline for making the decision.
+I can ask them that this project is still a priority, or when they like to kick off the project.
+Maybe I can get an introduction to their boss and bring in our VP.
+I could also send them some information or something of value to get back on the radar screen."

-And this is where you stop, and listen, and understand where the rep is coming from.
-And if it's a good recommendation, show your support. [manager] "Agree?
-And let's move forward and see if that works.
-Keep me posted.
-Sounds like a good plan."
+This is where you stop, and listen, and understand where the rep is coming from.
+If it's a good recommendation, show your support.

 Create a script, put it on the whiteboard.
 Remind your reps of the steps.
 Refuse to discuss a problem or a challenge if they haven't thought through situation, background, assessment, and recommendation.
-If you can teach your people to solve their own problems or, at least, think through the options, you've just made your life a whole lot easier.
+If you can teach your people to solve their own problems, or, at least, think through the options, you've just made your life a whole lot easier.

-SBAR can help you get precious time back in your day and allow you to focus on more strategic initiatives like coaching, training, and planning instead of spending your time solving all your team's problems for them.
+SBAR can help you get precious time back in your day and allow you to focus on more strategic initiatives like coaching, training, and planning, instead of spending your time solving all your team's problems for them.

 About Ray Makela